scottsappen/confluent_mongodb_fmc/README.md

 <br>

-## Login to MongoDB Atlas and check out your collection
+## 6. Verify in MongoDB Atlas

-Your data should be flowing to your collection!
+Head over to your Atlas cluster → Collections.

+You should see your Kafka events flowing into your MongoDB collection (embeddings included 🎉).

 <table>
   <tr>